Curtis Pride: Personal life

-When he is not playing baseball, Pride and his wife Lisa are actively involved in the Together With Pride foundation, which aids hard-of-hearing children through a hearing aid bank, according to the foundation's website.
+Pride and his wife Lisa are involved in the Together With Pride foundation, which aids hard-of-hearing children through a hearing aid bank, according to the foundation's website.
 There are several activities the foundation supports or hopes to support, such as a scholarship program, literacy, and mentoring.

 In 1996, Pride received the Tony Conigliaro Award, given annually to an MLB player who best overcomes adversity through the attributes of spirit, determination, and courage.
-In 2016, he won the prestigious Henry Viscardi Achievement Awards.He keeps homes in both the Washington, D.C. area and Wellington, Florida.
+In 2016, he won the Henry Viscardi Achievement Award.
+Pride keeps homes in both the Washington, D.C. area and Wellington, Florida.